simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-11-11
+<br />**Date image released:**  2024-11-12
 <br />**This image is owned by:**
-Bray Falls
+Team ARO

-<br />**Title of the image:**  The Unusual Tails of Comet Tsuchinshan-Atlas
+<br />**Title of the image:**  NGC 6888: The Crescent Nebula
-<br />**Description for the image:**  What created an unusual dark streak in Comet Tsuchinshan-Atlas's tail?
-Some images of the bright comet during mid-October not only caught its impressively long tail and its thin anti-tail, but a rather unexpected feature: a dark streak in the long tail.
-The reason for the dark streak is currently unclear and a topic of some debate.
-Possible reasons include a plume of dark dust, different parts of the bright tail being unusually superposed, and a shadow of a dense part of the coma on smaller dust particles.
-The streak is visible in the featured image taken on October 14 from Texas, USA.
-To help future analyses, if you have taken a good image of the comet that clearly shows this dark streak, please send it in to APOD.
-Comet Tsuchinshan–ATLAS has now faded considerably and is returning to the outer Solar System.
-Gallery: Comet Tsuchinshan-ATLAS in 2024
+<br />**Description for the image:**  How was the Crescent Nebula created?
+Looking like an emerging space cocoon, the Crescent Nebula, visible in the center of the featured image, was created by the brightest star in its center.
+A leading progenitor hypothesis has the Crescent Nebula beginning to form about 250,000 years ago.
+At that time, the massive central star had evolved to become a Wolf-Rayet star (WR 136), shedding its outer envelope in a strong stellar wind, ejecting the equivalent of our Sun's mass every 10,000 years.
+This wind impacted surrounding gas left over from a previous phase, compacting it into a series of complex shells, and lighting it up.
+The Crescent Nebula, also known as NGC 6888, lies about 4,700 light-years away in the constellation of Cygnus.
+Star WR 136 will probably undergo a supernova explosion sometime in the next million years.
+Jigsaw Challenge: Astronomy Puzzle of the Day
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/CometDarkTail_Falls_5122.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/Ngc6888Hoo_Aro_2466.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).